bruno-ponne/coding-the-past/_posts/2023-01-10-Where-to-find-and-how-to-load-historical-data.md

 <br>

 With so much data available nowadays, I frequently feel overwhelmed when I have to find data to study a subject.
 Is this dataset reliable?
 How was the data treated?
 Where can I find the codebook with detailed information on the variables?
 These are only some of my concerns.
 When it comes to historical data, the task can be even harder.
-In this lesson, you will learn about 5 fascinating and reliable websites to find historical data and how to load datasets in Python and R.
+In this lesson, you will learn about 5 fascinating and reliable websites to find historical data for your research.
+Moreover, you will learn how to load data in Python and R.

 <br>